tallhamer/MapApp/README.md

 > returned over the API (first as low resolution maps then as high resolution maps) the clearance map graph is updated
 > with the latest information.
 3. Each clearance map, with the settings used to generate it, are stored in the clearance map dropdown just below the clearance map graph for easy review.
+The label in the dropdown is configured as follows **[Machine] -- [Surface] -- [Isocenter coordinate] -- [Couch Buffer] -- [Patient Buffer]** to help you locate the proper clearance map.
+>Note: The 3D visual of the isocenter is currently not linked to the dropdown selection.

 This can be a useful pre-CT workflow for testing isocenter / patient positioning combinations prior to completing a CT simulation of the patient.
 Simply capture a surface of the patient and immediately pull the surface into the Map App over the  MapRT API for virtual simulation.